surajbalachandran/slf4j-samples/README.md

 # slf4j-samples

-Simple Tutorial project on slf4j
+Simple Tutorial project on slf4j tied with logback as the logging mechanism.

 ## Getting Started